Kids in Fire Drill

 Don’t Forget The Kids (Yes, Even If They’re Tiny)

-We pretended there was a fire, and everyone had to follow the plan.
-They thought it was a game.
-Little did they know, I was secretly training them for real life.
+We started small with fire drills at home.
+Just pretending there was a fire.
+Everyone had to follow our plan.
+They thought it was a game!
+They had no idea I was sneaky, training them for real life.

 Pets: The Furry, Four-Legged Variables